microsoft/qsharp-compiler/src/QuantumSdk/README.md

 ```
 A custom compilation step is defined by a class that implements the [IRewriteStep interface](https://github.com/microsoft/qsharp-compiler/blob/master/src/QsCompiler/Compiler/PluginInterface.cs).
 The output assembly of a project reference or any .NET Core library contained in a package reference marked as qsc reference is loaded during compilation and searched for classes implementing the `IRewriteStep` interface.
 Any such class is instantiated using the default constructor, and the implemented transformation is executed.

+[comment]: # (TODO: add a section detailing the IRewriteStep interface, and link it here)

 The order in which these steps are executed can be configured by specifying their priority:
 ```
     <ProjectReference Include="MyCustomCompilationStep.csproj" IsQscReference="true" Priority="2"/>